/

 Is Cox Internet worth it in 2026?

-Cox Internet can still be a sensible cable option in 2026 if you want broad availability and decent top-end download speeds.
-The biggest caveat is that the data allowance still matters more than it should for a modern mainstream home internet service.
+Cox Internet can still be a sensible cable option in 2026 if you want broad availability, no annual contract positioning, and strong top-end download speeds in an eligible area.
+The biggest caveat is that the 1.25 TB monthly data allowance still matters more than it should for a modern mainstream home internet service.

 Does Cox Internet still have a data cap?

 Yes.
-Current Cox Internet plans include 1.25 TB of monthly data usage, and going over that can trigger paid 50 GB add-on blocks unless you choose a larger data option or unlimited.
+Current Cox Internet plans include 1.25 TB of monthly data usage.
+Going over that can trigger paid 50 GB add-on blocks unless you add more data, choose unlimited data, or qualify for free unlimited internet data through an eligible Cox Mobile bundle.

 Is Cox good for streaming and gaming?